akinmail/isw-payment-sdk-android/README.md

 ##Testing status of payment

-To check the status of a payment made, nuse the code below
+To check the status of a payment made, use the code below
 ```java
 	new WalletClient(context, options).getPaymentStatus("117499114589", "100", new IswCallback<PaymentStatusResponse>() {
     @Override